44za12/44za12/README.md

 ### Hi there 👋

+I am Aazar, a software engineer with 6+ years of experience in solving complex problems and designing scalable solutions who holds a global rank 1 on HackerRank in Python.

+Currently I work in Nykaa (Nykaa.com)

 <!--
 **44za12/44za12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.